fahaihi/PQSDC/README.md

           <mode> = qualities
           <mode> = all
 ```
 Notes: In order to be compatible with any personal computer, the current version only open-sources the method of parallel compression on a single CPU node with multiple cores.
+This open source version only supports fixed-length sequences.
 The BIOCONDA version will be updated soon...